You will be redirected to the Hotel Search Results page.

 Discover the rich heritage of Saint John during your next visit to Southern New Brunswick.
 Make your way to uptown Saint John, to tour the New Brunswick Museum.
 Established in 1929 as the Provincial Museum, this wonderful museum has roots dating back to 1842, when Abraham Gesner opened the Museum of Natural History.
 Throughout the years, the museum has grown to encompass 60,000 square feet of space throughout three floors, for its exhibits and displays.

 Stroll through this wonderful museum to learn about the cultural and natural heritage of New Brunswick, one of the three Maritime provinces of Atlantic Canada.
-The variety of galleries include, Decorative Arts, New Brunswick Art, Our Changing Earth and New Brunswick Industry.
+The variety of galleries includes, Decorative Arts, New Brunswick Art, Our Changing Earth and New Brunswick Industry.
 Whether you spend time viewing the galleries or partake in one of the museum programs, enjoy your time learning about the history of the province.